novoda/spikes/monkey-runner/README.md

 ## Description

-Decorates the [Android monkey runner](https://developer.android.com/studio/test/monkey.html) with the [monkey trap](https://github.com/novoda/spikes/tree/master/MonkeyTrap/), which is designed to block the monkey from accessing the system notifications tray (and the quick toggles).
+Decorates the [Android monkey](https://developer.android.com/studio/test/monkey.html) with the [monkey trap](https://github.com/novoda/spikes/tree/master/MonkeyTrap/), which is designed to block the monkey from accessing the system notifications tray (and the quick toggles).

 ## Adding to project